noeppi-noeppi/Bongo/custom-bingos.md

 This task type is a pseudo task type (`bongo.group`) that does not describe a specific task, but an array of tasks.
 When this task is picked, it'll then choose one of the tasks it contains randomly.
 The containing tasks may also have weights.

 *For groups, `weight` can also be an array of integer values.
 In that case each value is interpreted as a separate weight.
 If more than one of those separate weights are chosen during creation of the bingo, there will be more than one task chosen from that group.
-However, the smae task will never be chosen twice from the same group.
+However, the same task will never be chosen twice from the same group.
 Make sure that your group has at least as many tasks as weights.*

 Example: